astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 dimmer than expected, implying they are further away than expected, implying that the universe has expanded more than a constant expansion rate would predict: the expansion of the universe is speeding up!
 (Image available in many sources, e.g. A. Riess 2000, PASP.)
+The full story of the discovery of the acceleration can be read in, e.g.
+{cite}`Livio00,Kirshner02`.

 ```